You have no items in your shopping cart.

 Once the door can open and close freely, bolt the left & right mounting tabs to ensure the door will not move over time and become misaligned.

 All that is left is to install the door’s handle(s) and you are ready to enjoy your iron door from Black Diamond Iron Doors.
-You may need to drill holes into the door to attached handles.
+You may need to drill holes into the door to attach certain handles or 3rd party accessories.